anna328p/lipusona/_content/_lessons/06-interjections.md

 > jan Netan o!
 > Nathan!

-If you want to tell someone to do something, use the _o_:
+If you want to tell someone to do something, use _o_:

 > o pali e leko ni.
 > Build these stairs.

+> o lape.
+> Go to sleep.

 You can combine these two uses, to tell someone to do something, address someone, or express a wish or desire.